joshuarosenberg/jrosen48.github.io/_posts/2017-02-28-comparing-cdc-data.markdown

 I used the new (and in-development) [gganimate package](https://github.com/dgrtwo/gganimate) to create the GIF.
 The basic idea is to create a `ggplot`, and then add an aesthetic for the `Frame`, which represents the change between frames in the plot, which in this case is the week.

-This project is just a first attempt but the code for it is available in [a GitHub repository](https://github.com/jrosen48/cdc-flu-vis).

 ## Conclusion

-It looks like the flu was about equal during the 2016-17 and 2015-16 seasons in terms of level of activity until New Years Eve; in most of the country, flu activity was much higher during the first seven weeks of 2016-17 season compared to the 2015-16 season.
+It looks like the level of flu activity was about equal during the 2016-17 and 2015-16 seasons *until* New Years Eve; in most of the country, flu activity was much higher during the first seven weeks of 2016-17 season compared to the 2015-16 season.
+So, it does look like the flu really is worse this year, although we'll have to see how the rest of the season pans out.
+I'll try to update the post then.

-Of course, I think this visualization has implications for educational research.
-Many times we examine change, but are challenged by how to visualize change over time.
+Of course, I think this visualization has some implications for educational research (and research in other areas).
+Many times (in education) we examine change, but are challenged by how to visualize change over time.
 The `frame` aesthetic can also be things other than time, like different groups to compare.
 I'd like to think about how a GIF could be part of a presentation.